ISO 9660: History

 Compact discs were originally developed for recording musical data, but soon were used for storing additional digital data types because they were equally effective for archival mass data storage.
-Called CD-ROMs, the lowest level format for these type of compact discs was defined in the Yellow Book specification in 1983.
+Called CD-ROMs, the lowest level format for these types of compact discs was defined in the Yellow Book specification in 1983.
 However, this book did not define any format for organizing data on CD-ROMs into logical units such as files, which led to every CD-ROM maker creating its own format.
 In order to develop a CD-ROM file system standard (Z39.60 - Volume and File Structure of CDROM for Information Interchange), the National Information Standards Organization (NISO) set up Standards Committee SC EE (Compact Disc Data Format) in July 1985.
 In September/ October 1985 several companies invited experts to participate in the development of a working paper for such a standard.